 HL226 is the third course in a four-part sequence that covers the application of advanced skills and situations in a pre-hospital setting.
 HL226 students will continue to develop advanced skills and situations.
 A mastery of all advanced skills will be reviewed to further build the paramedic skills.
 Students will apply knowledge acquired in Pharmacology III, Cardiology III, and Advanced Emergency Care III in a practical setting through skill demonstration, competency exams, and practical simulations in near real-world environments while maintaining learner safety.

-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
-Co-requisites: HL151, HL212, HL216, HL220, and HL234.
+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.